-i) Student Assets (including Spousal Assets)
+i.
+Student Assets (including Spousal Assets)

 Students' assets must be declared and will be deemed at 100% of current value, including assets owned by spouses or partners.
-Assets include, but are not limited to, chequing and savings accounts; investments such as GICs, bonds, mutual funds, RRSPs, RESP, a vehicle; and equity in a home.
+Assets include but are not limited to chequing and savings accounts; investments such as GICs, bonds, mutual funds, TFSAs, RRSPs, RESPs, an owned vehicle; and equity in a home, cottage, or property.
 Liabilities associated with declared assets should also be reported.
-A vehicle owned by a student will be deemed to be an asset.
-Equity in a house or condo should be clearly documented.
+A vehicle owned (not leased) by a student will be deemed to be an asset.

+Equity in a property should be clearly documented.
+Equity is the difference between the value of the property (or purchase price) and liability (loan or mortgage on property).
 With respect to shared assets, students must provide a detailed verification of the value of their share of the asset in question.
-Any amount of cash savings or investments must be recorded in the application form.
+Any amount of cash savings or investments must be recorded on the application form.

 Students with assets are encouraged to apply to the financial aid program regardless.
 While students might not qualify for assistance in year 1, their eligibility can change in years 2 and 3.
-For example, a student with \$40,000 of assets may not qualify for any bursaries in the first year, however, she will be deemed as using part of her assets (e.g. \$30,000) to pay for first year expenses.
-In the second year, the student is considered to have only \$10,000 in assets, and the chance that she receives a bursary in the second year improves.
+For example, a student with \$40,000 of assets may not qualify for any bursaries in the first year, however, they will be deemed as using part of their assets (e.g., \$30,000) to pay for first year expenses.
+In the second year, the student is considered to have only \$10,000 in assets, and their eligibility for bursaries changes.

-For students who choose not to expend their assets, the Financial Aid Committee will deem assets to be expended up to the amount required to meet their need for the year.
-Assets or a portion of assets will only be deemed to be expended once during the three-year J.D. program at the Faculty.
-For example, a student who reports \$10,000 equity in a home and requires \$6,000 to meet her financial need for an academic year will be deemed to use \$6,000 from the equity in her home to meet her financial need for that year.
-If her need for the following year is \$7,000, the Financial Aid Committee will only deem the remaining \$4,000 from her home equity, unless her equity has risen since.
+A student who reports \$10,000 equity in a home, or property and requires \$6,000 to meet their financial need for an academic year will be deemed to use \$6,000 from the equity in their home to meet their financial need for that year.
+If the student's need for the following year is \$7,000, the Financial Aid Committee will only deem the remaining \$4,000 from the home equity, unless the equity has risen since.

-ii) Student Assets - RRSPs
+ii.
+Student Assets - RRSPs

-A student's (and her spouse's) RRSPs will be deemed up to \$10,000 per year for two years, which is the maximum annual amount that can be withdrawn under the federal government's Lifelong Learning Program (LLP).
-If LLP benefits are made more generous, students will be expected to make use of these extended benefits.
+A student's (and spouse's/partner's) RRSPs will be deemed up to \$10,000 per year for two years, which is the maximum annual amount that can be withdrawn under the federal government's Lifelong Learning Program (LLP).